Elior-Tkach/LDAPSolution/README.md

 ###1.
 LDAP_DLL
 A class library (DLL) that encapsulates all the core logic for interacting with an LDAP server.
 It provides functions to:
-- Add, remove, and query users and groups in LDAP.
+- Query users and groups in LDAP.
 - Authenticate users against the LDAP server.
 - Manage permissions by reading from and writing to a local `LDAP.ini` file, which stores user/group access levels (Admin/Operator).
 - Log all operations and errors using NLog for traceability and troubleshooting.